Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

 More precisely, we have:

-\begin{theorem} Let $\C$ be a skeletally small category (satisfying the right Ore condition) equipped with the atomic topology, and let $R$ be a commutative ring.
-Then: \begin{enumerate} \item A presheaf $V$ of $R$-modules over $\C$ is a sheaf if and only if $V$ is saturated as a $\C^{\op}$-module. \item The category $\Sh(\BC, R)$ of sheaves of $R$-modules over $\BC$ is equivalent to the abelian category $\C^{\op} \Mod^{\sat}$ of saturated modules, and is equivalent to the Serre quotient category $\C^{\op} \Mod / \C^{\op} \Mod^{\tor}$. \item The sheafification functor $\sharp: \PSh(\C, R) \to \Sh(\BC, R)$ corresponds to
+\begin{theorem} Let $\C$ be a skeletally small category which satisfies the right Ore condition and is equipped with the atomic topology (see Subsection \ref{atomic topology}), and let $R$ be a commutative ring.
+Then: \begin{enumerate} \item A presheaf $V$ of $R$-modules over $\C$ is a sheaf if and only if $V$ is saturated as a $\C^{\op}$-module.